Retiree Back to Playing Golf after Having Both Hips and Knees Replaced

 Don Gustovich has been an active person his entire life, from his high school days of playing baseball, football and basketball, to a busy retired lifestyle that includes plenty of golf.
 At 69-years-old, he also loves to travel, snow ski, water ski, and play with his grandkids.

 When Gustovich’s persistent knee pain finally got too much to bear, he began seeking relief.
 He tried conservative treatment methods first, but injections, pain medications and knee braces just could not keep his pain at bay.
-That’s when he found Kwame Ennin, M.D., an orthopedic surgeon and joint-replacement specialist at Texas Center for Joint Replacement, a Texas Health Physicians Group practice.
+That’s when he found Kwame Ennin, M.D., an orthopedic surgeon on the medical staff at Texas Health Plano and Texas Center for Joint Replacement, a Texas Health Physicians Group practice.

 “He came into my clinic using crutches as his means of getting around,” Ennin remembers.
 “We found that he did, in fact, have severe arthritis in both of his knees and hips.”